Fzainn/NGS-Pipeline/README.md

 * Sequence duplication levels: high sequence duplication level indicating issues with PCR amplification biase or adapter containation.

 * Adapter content: identify the extend of adapter contamination of the sequence data.
 After making FastQC report, we notice that our data need to be filtered or trimming step. for more detailed information about FastQC result

+For more details about FastQC report look here (https://mugenomicscore.missouri.edu/PDF/FastQC_Manual.pdf)